How I use Todoist to get stuff done

 Todoist helps me declutter my mind by telling me what I need to do and when.
 With that taken care of, I'm free to focus my brain cells on solving higher-level creative challenges.

-I love being handed a few high-value tasks each day that I can flow in and out of without feeling rushed or uncertain.
+Todoist hands me a few high-value tasks each day that I can flow in and out of without feeling rushed or uncertain.
 I like knowing that if I get these few things done, I'll make myself and others happy, and eventually, it could lead to a life well-lived.
-Taxes will get paid; important mail won't go missing; my marriage will flourish; family and friends won't feel neglected; future will look after itself; expectations from work will get exceeded; soul-crushing work will get avoided.
+Taxes will get paid; important mail won't go missing; my marriage will flourish; family and friends won't feel neglected; the future will look after itself; expectations from work will get exceeded; soul-crushing work will get avoided.
 You get the idea.